dsa28s/TimeSkyBackground/README.md

 # Usage

-For a working implementation of this project see the `sample/` folder.
+For a working implementation of this project see the `timeskybackgroundsample/` folder.

+0. This library not yet registered with jcenter.
+(Maybe... tomorrow...?)
    Include the following URL in your root `build.gradle` file.

 ```groovy
 buildscript {